 An extensive family

-There are around 400 species of Cherry, both trees and bushes.
-The Cherry tree can grow from 49 to 100 feet (15-30 m) tall and have a diameter of up to 4 feet (1.2 m).
-The bark on young trees is thin and Birch-like but over time it takes on a more cracked appearance, similar to burnt chips.
-The leaves are scattered and slightly oval with fluted edges.
-The beautiful and fragrant flowers grow in small groups of around 40.
+There are around 400 species of cherry, both trees and bushes.
+The cherry tree can grow up to 15-30m tall and has a diameter of up to 1.2m.
+The bark on young trees is thin and almost birch-like, but over time it takes on a more cracked appearance, a little like a burnt crisp.
+The leaves are scattered and slightly oval, with fluted edges.
+The beautiful, fragrant flowers grow in small clumps of around 40.

-Cherry is a pitted fruit.
-The pit sits inside a red to yellowish-red flesh liked by all!
-Birds often gorge on the berries and spread the Cherry pits for miles around.
+Cherry is a stone fruit.
+The stone sits inside a red to yellowish-red flesh which not only we like to eat!
+A lot of birds guzzle the berries and spread the cherry for miles around.

-Cherry trees are part of the same family as Plum trees and other fruit trees, such as apricots, nectarines and sweet almonds, to name just a few other delicious species.
-The berries are best eaten raw but they can also be used to make compote, jam or candied for use in cocktails.
+Cherry trees are part of the same family as plum and other fruit trees, such as apricots, nectarines and sweet almonds.
+The berries are best eaten raw, but they can also be used to make compote, jam or candied for use in cocktails.

-Cherry is high in vitamin C and has positive effects on conditions such as gout and skin problems.
+Cherry has a high vitamin C content and is used to help with a range of conditions, such as gout and skin problems.